surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/runspace08-sample.md

   {
     /// <summary>
     /// This sample shows how to use a PowerShell object to run commands.
 The
-    /// PowerShell object builds a pipeline that include the get-process cmdlet,
+    /// PowerShell object builds a pipeline that include the Get-Process cmdlet,
     /// which is then piped to the sort-object cmdlet.
 Parameters are added to the
     /// sort-object cmdlet to sort the HandleCount property in descending order.
     /// </summary>